Modelling non-stationarity in asymptotically independent extremes: Background

-All the approaches discussed thus far can only be used to model non-stationarity in the extremes.
+All the approaches discussed thus far can only be used to model non-stationarity in the extremes of a process.
 For many statistics corresponding to joint tail behaviour, such as return curves, one must also be able to capture non-stationary within the body of the data simultaneously.
-This is because extremes of one variable may occur with average values of another variable.
+This is because extremes of one variable may occur with average values of another variable; see, for instance, the combined projections data for the 1981-1990 period in Figure \ref{fig:UKCP18}.
 To address such challenges, a range of pre-processing techniques have been proposed that allow marginal non-stationarity to be captured in the body and tail of a dataset simultaneously \citep{Nogaj2007,Eastoe2009,Mentaschi2016}.
 For these approaches, covariate functions are used to capture and effectively `remove' non-stationarity from the body of the data.
 Once removed, any remaining trends in the tail can be captured using any of the methods introduced above.
-For a non-stationary process $\{Y_t\}$, with covariates $\mathbf{Z}_t$, the general set-up of these models is to assume
+The general set-up of these models is to assume

 with $\mu$ and $\log(\sigma)$ as linear functions of covariates.
 Here, the residual process $\{R_t\}$ is assumed to be approximately stationary, and assigning a distribution to this yields a likelihood for all parameters; \citet{Eastoe2009}, for example, adopt a standard normal distribution, with the option to also include a shape transformation.
 Covariate functions are selected through an analysis of non-stationary trends within the body.